 As 2020 opens with dramatic global events demanding attention and care, the countries of the European Union remain divided on crucial issues from climate change to foreign policy.
 The relationship between Germany and the countries of Central Europe is pivotal to many of these impasses.
 In this analysis, Zsuzsanna Végh examines the interplay of economic and political ties underpinning Germany’s relationship with the Visegrad countries of Czech Republic, Hungary, Slovakia, and Poland.
-Political differences, including over democracy and the rule of law, cannot continued to be skirted, if Germany and the EU are to effectively respond to the many challenges ahead.
+Political differences, including over democracy and the rule of law, cannot continue to be skirted if Germany and the EU are to effectively respond to the many challenges ahead.

 Despite the rich legacy of German-Central European relations, current ties lack substance and vision.
 Over the past three decades, Germany’s role in the European Union has shifted from that of a leader in the Kohl years to that of a mediator in the final years of the Merkel era.
 More recently, the Central European “new member states” asserted their own prerogative to make their own ways as full-fledged members of the EU.
 Consequently, both Germany’s relations with the region and those countries’ attitudes towards Germany are today transformed.